Red Belgrade Communist Tour

 - Open on Wed, Thu, Fri, Sat, Sun

-Join us on this walking tour and learn about the most controversial era of Serbia, which stretches from World War II to the present.
-We'll share conspiracy theories and urban legends as we stroll through the streets of Belgrade and see how Communist Yugoslavia rose and fell.
+Join us on this walking tour to explore the controversial era of Serbia from World War II to the present, discussing conspiracy theories and urban legends as we walk through Belgrade, observing the rise and fall of Communist Yugoslavia.

 Red Belgrade Communist Tour

-At the indicated time, we'll meet at Nikola Paši?
-Square.
-After introductions, we'll begin our walking tour through Belgrade.
-Our first stop will be Republic Square, the birthplace of Communist Yugoslavia, where Josip Broz Tito gave his revolutionary speech before proclaiming the Socialist Federal Republic of Yugoslavia in 1945.
-We will admire the mix of architectural styles, including socialist edifices and monuments from the Yugoslavian Kingdom alongside newer buildings.
+We will meet at Nikola Paši?
+Square at the designated time.
+After introductions, the tour will start at Republic Square, the birthplace of Communist Yugoslavia, where Josip Broz Tito delivered his significant speech before the establishment of the Socialist Federal Republic of Yugoslavia in 1945.
+As we stroll through Belgrade, we will see a mix of architectural styles, including socialist buildings, old monuments from the Yugoslavian Kingdom, and newer structures.

-Next, we will go to Terazije Square, sharing stories of notable holidays and figures at Hotel Moskva.
-At the former square of Marx and Engels, we will view the Trade Union Hall and visit Pioneer's Park.
+Our next stop will be Terazije Square, where we will share tales of glamorous celebrations at the hotel Moskva.
+We will then visit the former square of Marx and Engels to view the Trade Union Hall and Pioneer's Park.

-We will conclude the tour after 4 hours of historical storytelling and sightseeing in Serbia's capital.
+The tour will last 4 hours, filled with historical narratives and sightseeing in Serbia's capital.

 Prices